ADSCIAN/ssalib/paper.md

 Singular Spectrum Analysis (SSA) is a method developed in the 1980s for analyzing and decomposing time series.
 Using time-delayed trajectories or covariance matrices, SSA takes advantage of temporal dependencies to identify structured components such as trends and cycles.
 Time series decomposition has various applications, including denoising, filtering, signal modeling, interpolation (or gap filling), and extrapolation (or forecasting).
 The Singular Spectrum Analysis Library (SSALib) is a Python package that simplifies SSA implementation and visualization for the decomposition of univariate time series, featuring component significance testing.

 # Statement of Needs

 SSA is a non-parametric method that allows for the analysis and decomposition of time series into nonlinear trends and pseudo-periodic signatures, without prior knowledge of their underlying dynamics [@elsner_singular_1996; @golyandina_singular_2020].
 The basic Singular Spectrum Analysis (SSA) algorithm for univariate time series, as described by
-@broomhead_extracting_1986 and @vautard_singular_1989, applies to univariate
+@broomhead_extracting_1986 (BK-SSA) or @vautard_singular_1989 (VG-SSA), applies
-time series.
-It consists of three major steps [@golyandina_singular_2020].The first step is the Time-Delayed Matrix Construction.
+to univariate time series.
+It consists of three major steps [@golyandina_singular_2020].
+The first step is the time-delayed matrix construction.
 The second step consists in a Singular Value Decomposition of the trajectory matrix.
 The BK-SSA approach is based on a time-delayed trajectory matrix with dimensions depending on the window parameter and the number of unit lags.
 This matrix consists of lagged copies of time series segments of a specified length, forming a Hankel matrix, i.e., with equal anti-diagonal values.
 In contrast, the VG-SSA approach captures time dependencies by constructing a special type of covariance matrix that has a Toeplitz structure, meaning that its diagonal values are identical.
 The eigenvalues of the SVD depend on the variance captured by each mode, either composed of one (trend) or two (trend or pseudo-periodic cycles) eigenvectors (or components).
-In the third step, the eigenvectors are then grouped, for pseudo-periodic components, and their contributions to the time series are reconstructed by projection.
+In the third step, the eigenvectors are then grouped, for pseudo-periodic components, and their contributions to the time series are reconstructed via projection.

 For testing the significance of the retrieved mode, @allen_monte_1996 proposed a Monte-Carlo approach, by comparison of the variance captured by the